 We track all orders and know how many minutes a person spends on each step.
 If we see a delay in the process, we send a reminder via the messenger.
 This simple action gives a huge effect.

-On the top of that, we integrated automated sales funnels with chat bots, which let us not only send messages but respond to the customer when needed.
+On the top of that, we use scenarios in chatbot builder, which let us not only send messages but respond to the customer when needed.
 For example, if the client abandoned the cart and texted that he’s going to need the goods tomorrow, we’ll send him a notification at the set time.